-The winner of the T3 Award 2020 for Best Walking Shoe, Merrell has gone all-out with the MQM Flex 2, throwing a kitchen sink of tech and innovation into creating a technical and competent shoe.
+Merrell has gone all out with the MQM Flex 2, throwing a kitchen sink of tech and innovation into creating a technical and competent shoe.
 In spite of the name, the MQM is simply a great fast and light hiking shoe, especially at the business end, the outsole.

 That outsole is made from Merrell's 'mountain-grade' Quantum Grip rubber, and packs deep 5mm lugs arranged in a trail running-style format that really do grip well in most conditions.
 There’s an essential rock plate built in as well as a highly flexible midsole, which results in stiffness where you need it, but enough flex to get on with enjoying the trail.

-The bellows tongue does its job at keeping bits of the trail out of your boots, there are walking shoes that provide better protection against trail debris.
+While the bellows tongue does a decent job at keeping bits of the trail out of your boots, there are walking shoes that provide better protection against trail debris.
 It sits low enough to not impact adjustability, as well as allowing a wide opening for your size 11s.
 The beefy lacing system looks the part, incorporating an extra band across the arch of the foot, which helps capture the foot and hold it snugly on longer rambles.
 There are useful smaller touches too, such as the generous finger pull on the heel, and the TPU toe cap extends to protect much of the front of the shoe from abrasion.
-Finally, there’s a Gore-Tex membrane underneath the mesh to prevent rain stopping play without hindering breathability – a compelling package if speed is your priority – head to our Merrell MQM Flex 2 review for more info, or check out our Merrell Agility Peak 4 vs Inov-8 Roclite 280 comparison to see how it matches up against another speedy shoe.
+Finally, there’s a Gore-Tex membrane underneath the mesh to prevent rain stopping play without hindering breathability.
+It's a compelling package if speed is your priority – head to our Merrell MQM Flex 2 review for more info, or check out our Merrell Agility Peak 4 vs Inov-8 Roclite 280 comparison to see how it matches up against another speedy shoe.